kachick/dotfiles/nixos/README.md

 ## How to use from other flakes (Inheritance)

 Here is a minimal example of `flake.nix` for your repository.
+You can find a more detailed template in [nixos/hosts/sample](./hosts/sample/flake.nix).

 ```nix
 {